ionic-team/stencil-site/src/docs/framework-integration/vue.md

 packages/*/lib
 ```

-In your `component-library` project, create a project specific `tsconfig.json` that will extend the root config:
+In your `vue-library` project, create a project specific `tsconfig.json` that will extend the root config:

 ```json
 {